-In this week’s Martin & Sylvia: Saturdays! story, “Picture Thank You Notes”, Martin and Sylvia think about all the fun they had on a recent trip to their Grandma’s house.
+In this week’s Martin & Sylvia: Saturdays! story, “Picture Thank You Cards”, Martin and Sylvia think about all the fun they had on a recent trip to their Grandma’s house.
 With Momma’s prompting, the two decide to create thank you notes for their Grandma, but run into a bit of trouble when Sylvia realizes she can’t write.
 Daddy helps by introducing the idea of reading – and drawing – pictures, instead of words, to let Grandma know how thankful they are for all they got to do and see on their trip.

-Today we’re going to be making some thank you notes of our own – both hand painted and graphic, these beautiful cards will be a joy to both send and receive!
+Today we’re going to be making some thank you notes of our own – both hand-painted and graphic, these beautiful cards will be a joy to both send and receive!

 You Will Need

 Watercolors (liquid or solid)